Applying to the EMBody Lab: FAQ

 What is the best way to contact you?

-Email me at email@example.com after checking this FAQ for updates that might clarify any questions you have.
+- Current and prospective graduate students, please email me directly at firstname.lastname@example.org (only after reading this FAQ for updates that might clarify any questions you have).

 EXISTING GRADUATE STUDENTS (e.g., grad student collaborators with a primary supervisor elsewhere in the department): To existing graduate students at Queen's - hello!
 I'd love to hear from you any time.
-I look forward to learning about your research, and/or whether my research could complement your training while at Queen's.
-You'd be welcome to sit in on regular lab meetings, once they are up and running.
-If you develop a project idea involving new data collection or archival data available through the EMBody Lab, it would be fun to talk about.
-Please note, however, that transparency with your primary mentor at Queen's is paramount.
+I look forward to learning about your research, brainstorming how my research could complement your training while at Queen's.
+Please note, however, that transparency with your primary mentor is paramount.
 I'll assume that you and your mentor have discussed your interest in meeting with me, and I will also reach out to your mentor myself to make sure we are all on the same page about the best way to support your training.

 II.
 FOR GRADUATE-LEVEL APPLICANTS